-BRITISH MILITARY NURSES FROM 1875
+BRITISH MILITARY NURSES

 The British Army has always demanded the highest standards from its nurses.
 Shaking off any past reputation of nurses as being drunken, immoral and untrustworthy, it insisted that members of the Army Nursing Service and its successors were highly trained and educated women of impeccable social standing.
 As the Services expanded rapidly during the Great War, standards remained high, maintaining an elitism within the nursing profession.